Rules for Tigers and Goats (Bagha Chal)

-Bagha Chal is a two-player game of uneven sides and is played with two pieces representing a tiger and 20 pieces representing goats.
+Bagha Chal is a two-player game of uneven sides and is played with 4 pieces representing a tiger and 20 pieces representing goats.

 Flip a coin to decide who player will play tigers for the first game.
 The board starts with the 4 tigers on the corner points and no goats on the board.

 The objective of the tigers is to capture 5 goats.
 The objective of the goats is to hem the tigers in so that they cannot move.

 Players take turns to play and goats start.
 The game has two phases - in the first phase, the goats are put onto the board.
 Once all goats have been played to the board, the second phase starts in which the goats are moved.

 When it is the tiger's turn, the player may move 1 tiger along any line to an adjacent point or, if possible, the player may hop 1 tiger over 1 adjacent goat and into a vacant point beyond along a straight line.
 The latter move captures the hopped-over goat which is removed from the board.